 Can’t find Mexican cotija cheese?
 I can’t either.
 I substitute crumbled feta, as I understand it is a reasonable substitute.

-Carnitas Tacos and Carnitas Flautas
+Get the Recipe: Carnitas Tacos or Flautas

-- Slow-Cooked Mexican Carnitas (see instructions)
+- Slow-Cooked Mexican Carnitas, (see instructions)

 Quick Pickled Onions: